Panama - Profile

 - From the 1st February 2010 all persons or companies offering maritime services to ships or yachts must be in possession of an "Operation Licence".
 See Noonsite Report.
 Cruisers are advised to check that anyone offering them such services has a valid licence, but should be aware that this provides no guarantee of the quality of the service being offered.

 - Getting work done: Yachts coming from the Caribbean planning to spend longer in Panama to underake re-fit work should research carefully options available to them before arriving (and ideally before leaving the rich sources of chandlery and services in the Eastern Caribbean).
-It is not easy to find parts or skilled workers in Colon and Panama; some are located in Portabello or Panamarina and there are various liveaboards in Shelter Bay Marina who have diesel and mechanical skills.
-It is better to get serious work done in Trinidad/Martinique/St. Martin, prior to coming to Panama.
+Whilst costs are definitely lower than the Caribbean, parts and skilled workers are harder to find; some are located in Portabello or Panamarina and there are various liveaboards in Shelter Bay Marina who have diesel and mechanical skills.

 - Cruisers have reported half sunk logs on the passage from Porvenir to Portobelo.
 Care should be taken around the Panama coastline for such hazards.

 SOURCES OF PANAMA INFORMATION